AmadeusQQ/behavioral-cloning/README.md

 Drive a car using deep learning

 # design-solution
 As an engineer, I want to train a deep learning model, so as to drive a car around track 1.
-The solution should minimize data used and model complexity.
-The approach should take into account hardware and time constraints.
+Design a solution that minimizes data used and model complexity.
+Adopt an approach that takes into account hardware and time constraints.

 Hardware
 - Central processing unit: Intel Core 2 Duo 2.66 GHz
 - Random access memory: 4 GB

 # get-data
+Use data provided by Udacity to minimize data collection time.
+Collect data while driving a car clockwise around track 1.

 Udacity
 - Source: https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip
 - Images = 8036 * 3 (center, left, right) = 24108